 1. Dumbbell Sumo Squat

-If you want to build up your inner thigh with dumbbells, consider doing the sumo squat.
-The dumbbell sumo squat is one of the best squat variations that work on multiple lower body muscles simultaneously, particularly the adductors, and helps develop sturdy and toned legs.
+The dumbbell squat is one of the squat variations that work on multiple lower limbs simultaneously, including the adductors.

 How to perform the dumbbell sumo squat: